-Mr. Snead replied that yes he is the consultant.
+Mr. Snead a consultant.

-Acting Chairperson Roberts noted her comment earlier regarding a consultant wages is that correct.
+Acting Chairperson Roberts you heard my comment earlier regarding a consultant wages is that correct.
 It's not illegal to get 10% of the dollars, it's just doesn't seem to be equitable.
 We'll watch it and we'll make a comment on it, if we continue to see it.

-Mr. Snead noted I do cap my fees they're not 10% on everything and some things are actually lowered so it's not an across the board.
+Mr. Snead I do cap my fees they're not 10% on everything and some things are actually lowered so it's not an across the board.